finalv2/cwp-decap-test/strategies/let-kin-caregivers-know-what-to-expect-from-background-checks.md

 **Be specific about the benefits of approval.** Being approved as a formal kin caregiver means their household will get money to help with related expenses, and they’ll be able to make decisions around local school enrollment and medical care.
 They’ll also have input on when and how youth interact with previous caregivers until they can reunite.

-**Explain each step upfront.** Tell them the process to get approved as a formal kin caregiver includes checks of criminal background records, child abuse and neglect records, and sex offender registry records in any states they and other adults in the home have lived in the past 5 years, along with a home and caregiver assessment.
+**Explain each step upfront.** Explain that the process to get approved as a formal kin caregiver includes checks of criminal background records, child abuse and neglect records, and sex offender registry records in any states they and other adults in the home have lived in the past 5 years, along with a home and caregiver assessment.
 Tell them you recognize this process will look into sensitive information about their history, home, and other adults they live with.

 Reassure them: